phhpro/atomchat/README.md

 ### Languages

 The script attempts to auto-detect the user's language preference and checks if a translation exists.
 If so, the interface will use that language.
 Else, the value of `$lang_def` is applied.
-Refer to `TRANSLATE` if you want to add a new translation.
+Refer to `TRANSLATE.md` if you want to add a new translation.

 ### Limitations And Issues